jvdbreggen/imagemodedemo/README.md

 ## Notes

-Installing httpd on a bare RHEL os server you need to create the dirs in /var
+Installing httpd on a bare RHEL os VM server you need to create the dirs in /var

 ```bash
 RUN sudo mkdir -p /var/log/httpd